Boston Scientific Invests €75 Million in Galway R&D Expansion, Cementing Ireland's MedTech Status

 Key Developments

-The new R&D laboratories will focus on developing technologies for heart failure and renal denervation — a procedure that disrupts nerve supply to the kidneys to help lower blood pressure.
-Lance Bates, executive vice president and president of Interventional Cardiology and Vascular Therapies at Boston Scientific, expressed confidence in the Galway team and the Irish government's support for future growth.
+The new R&D laboratories will focus on developing technologies for heart failure and renal denervation — a procedure that disrupts nerve supply to the kidneys to help lower blood pressure, which affects an estimated 1.28 billion people worldwide.
+Lance Bates, executive vice president and president of Interventional Cardiology and Vascular Therapies at Boston Scientific, expressed confidence in the Galway team and the Irish government's support for future growth, describing the investment as a reflection of the "exceptional talent and innovation" that the Galway facility has demonstrated over many years.

 Minister for Education and Youth Hildegarde Naughton welcomed the announcement, highlighting the importance of R&D and innovation to Ireland's economy and acknowledging Galway as an internationally recognised MedTech hub.
-The investment is expected to create new high-skilled jobs and further enhance the company's innovation capabilities on the west coast of Ireland.
+The investment is expected to create new high-skilled jobs in research, engineering, and clinical science, and to further enhance the company's innovation capabilities on the west coast of Ireland.
+IDA Ireland, the state agency responsible for attracting foreign direct investment, described the announcement as a "significant vote of confidence" in Ireland's life sciences ecosystem.

 Why It Matters